Treatment that delivers better results

-- Carpal tunnel syndrome is a condition in which the median nerve is compressed as it passes through the carpal tunnel in the wrist, a narrow confined space.
-This give rise to pins & needles of the 3 fingers on the thumb side as well as vague pain.
+- Carpal tunnel syndrome is a problem which gives rise to pins & needles of the 3 fingers on the thumb side as well as vague pain.

 - Ganglion cysts are benign, soft, fluid-filled cysts that can develop on the front or back of the hand for no apparent reason.
 Most ganglions are painless and resolve without any treatments.